Archive for video

 A while back I wrote this post about the problems video cameras have with reproducing the insides of our bodies.
 The blood running through our bodies cause most tissues to be some shade of red.

-This week I got an excellent opportunity to visualize this.
-Read more »
+This week I got an excellent opportunity to visualize this. « Read the rest of this entry »

 Darkness on the edge of wound